 The Covid Saga continues, and the possibility of sending our kids to schools or other centers outside the home is still unclear.
 Many of us have seen our carefully organized support systems and schedules for our autistic children completely fall apart.
 It has been hard on us parents for sure, but it certainly has been hard on the children, with self-injurious behaviors and aggression on the rise.

 A recent conversation between parents of teenage boys that were experiencing such behaviors had a lot of great strategies.
 We are sharing them here to help those who are in similar situations.

-Many times there may be an internal trigger like pain or discomfort or a seizure onset that triggers the behaviors especially in non-verbal children.
-Try to identify and eliminate this with the help of a journal to note down the sequence of events and discussing with your doctor/therapist.
+Many times there may be an internal trigger like pain or discomfort or a seizure onset that triggers the behaviors, especially in non-verbal children.
+Try to identify and eliminate this with the help of a journal to note down the sequence of events and discuss it with your doctor/therapist.

-Use joint pads, helmets to the extent your child will you, to protect them.
+Use joint pads and helmets to the extent your child will you to protect them.
 Such items could be covered in your Waiver if you have one.

-There may be affordable classes you could take at your county’s educational center or community college to help you plan and anticipate situations and triggers that could lead to aggression.
-Discuss with your local Disability Services, BCBA, SSA to provide resources to create a ‘hurt-proof’ safe environment in your home.
+There may be affordable classes you could take at your county’s educational center or community college.
+These courses can help you plan and anticipate situations and triggers that could lead to aggression.
+Discuss with your local Disability Services, BCBA, or SSA to provide resources to create a ‘hurt-proof’ safe environment in your home.

 As always, reach out to your community for support.
 You can now post anonymously for further protection of privacy.
-This is a judgement free space.
+This is a judgment-free space.
 We are all in this together.